LANGUAGE and ETYMOLOGY

 Latdict Kevin Mahoney's online Latin dictionary and grammar resource.

-English Words that are of Arabic Ancestry Thoughtful and thoroughly researched work.
+English Words of Arabic Ancestry Thoughtful and thoroughly researched work.

 Chinese Characters Contains the complete text of "Chinese Characters: A Genealogy and Dictionary," which uses the new (zipu) system of character trees.